 36.4.10 The Ambient Noise Strategy sets out a comprehensive agenda and policy aims to secure support for minimising noise and improving soundscape quality across the capital.
-The important issues considered include securing good, noise reducing surfaces on Transport for London's roads; securing a night aircraft ban across London; and reducing noise through better planning and design of new housing.
+The important issues considered range from securing good, noise reducing surfaces on Transport for London"s roads; securing a night aircraft ban across London; and reducing noise through better planning and design of new housing and for road traffic noise and fostering better and quieter driving styles.